How Does the RHI Scheme Influence Households Adopting Green Energy Solutions?

 - Make sure that a renewable heating solution is the best option in your particular case.
 For example, if your household is on mains gas, switching to renewable heating will not be cost-effective

 - Before purchasing a renewable heating system, make a thorough research about the appropriate equipment and certified MCS installers.
-I would recommend checking forums, blog posts and talking to people that have first-hand experience with both equipment and installers.
+I would recommend checking forums, blog posts and talking to people that have the first-hand experience with both equipment and installers.
 You can start by checking the RHI eligibility product list, published by Ofgem and the MCS list of authorized installers

 - Get the Energy Performance Certificate (EPC) for households either for England and Wales or Scotland.
 The objective of EPC is to prove that your property is a domestic “dwelling”, e.g. owners that live in their own homes, private and registered social landlords or self-builders.
 If you rent a property, you will need permission from your landlord to install a renewable heating system